tbrown122387/Using-gradeR-for-the-Gradescope-Autograder/README.md

 # Using gradeR with Gradescope

+## TLDR

+Use this site to automatically generate all required components for autograding an assignment on Gradescope: [https://tbrown122387.github.io/autograder_site/](https://tbrown122387.github.io/autograder_site/).

 ## Introduction

 The `gradeR` package helps grade your students's assignment submissions that are `R` Scripts (`.r` or `.R` files).
 If you want to use `gradeR` for grading submissions **on your own laptop or desktop**, please see the vignette [here](https://cran.r-project.org/web/packages/gradeR/vignettes/gradeR.html).